 In connection with the acquisition of GeneSiC as discussed in Note 17, the Company will pay additional contingent consideration of up to \$25.0 million, in the form of cash earnout payments to the Sellers and certain employees of GeneSiC, conditioned on the achievement of substantial revenue and gross profit margin targets for the GeneSiC business over the four fiscal quarters beginning on October 1, 2022 and ending on September 30, 2023.
 The estimated fair value of the earnout liability was determined using a Monte Carlo analysis of 20,000 simulations assuming that GeneSiC's revenue and gross profit margins follow a geometric Brownian motion over the earnout period.
 The valuation model utilized an assumption on the risk-free interest rate of 3.1% and equity volatility rate of 99.9%.
-As of March 31, 2023, the GeneSiC earnout probability is considered remote, and a liability of \$0.4 million is recorded in earnout liability in the Company's Condensed Consolidated Balance Sheets.
+As of June 30, 2023, the GeneSiC earnout probability is considered remote, and no liability was recorded in earnout liability in the Company's Condensed Consolidated Balance Sheets.